 The host institution is not obligated to arrange for an alternate practice facility for participants in the event they arrive early.
 Practice at an alternate site is permissible, but the visiting teams/individuals are responsible for making these arrangements themselves.

 All teams are limited to nine (9) student-athletes in uniform.
-Remaining team members may wear team warm-up, but must keep it on for duration of match.
+Remaining team members must remain off the courts until the conclusion of the match.

 Results Reporting.